 Talking About Biblical Faith

-Last time, I wrote about incorporating ice cream into a lesson on truth.
+Last time, I wrote about teaching apologetics to teenagers by incorporating ice cream into a lesson on truth.
 Today, I’ll tell you about what I would have done differently to help kids remember the second phrase I first learned years ago from Greg Koukl: “Faith is not wishing.”

-For example, if I hoped with all my might that a new guitar amp would show up on my doorstep tomorrow, all the positive thinking in the world wouldn’t come close to what the Bible calls faith.
+For example, if I hoped with all my might that a new guitar amp (like a sweet Vox AC30 Custom Classic) would show up on my doorstep tomorrow, all the positive thinking in the world wouldn’t come close to what the Bible calls faith.

 But if I actually ordered a new amp online, got the tracking number, saw it had been delivered to the front door, and then got a call from my wife saying my amp showed up, I’d have more and more confidence that a new amp was in fact delivered to my home even if I wasn’t physically looking at it yet.
 This is more like what the Bible calls faith.